openPMD/openPMD-api/docs/source/usage/workflow.rst

 *   In read mode, a buffer into which data from a dataset should be filled, must have been filled with the requested data after the flush point.

 In short: operations requested by ``storeChunk()`` and ``loadChunk()`` must happen exactly at flush points.

+The openPMD-api may be configured to flush immediately upon calling a load/store operation, using either the JSON key ``{"flush_immediately": true}`` or the environment variable ``OPENPMD_FLUSH_IMMEDIATELY=1``, in order to introduce implicit flush points at each such method call.
+Refer also to the :ref:`documentation page <backend_independent_config>` on JSON/TOML configuration.
+This mode helps avoiding typical pitfalls in a deferred load/store API for performance-noncritical operations.
+Immediate flushing is the default in the Python API.

 Flush points are triggered by: